Can I file a 1040EZ?

 All personal versions of TurboTax support Form 1040EZ, provided your tax situation fits the criteria above.
 But purchasing TurboTax Self-Employed or Home & Business for a 1040EZ is overkill.

-For this reason, we recommend Federal Free Edition (if using online or the mobile app) or Basic (if using the CD or downloadable software) if you only need a 1040EZ.
+For this reason, we recommend Free Edition (if using online or the mobile app) or Basic (if using the CD or downloadable software) if you only need a 1040EZ.